reke1608/rekeportfolio/content/leadership/index.md

           date_start: '2021-09-01'
           date_end: '2022-04-01'
           description: |2-
-              * Coordinated the planning and publicity of association events.
-These events included virtual and in-person events like Netflix parties and games nights.
+              * Ensure the successful operation of the Chapter.
+              * Directed the completion of the Key Chapter Application.
+The UWGK Chapter won this award for the 7th time in a row, making us the longest-winning Chapter in Canada.
+              * Work with Chapter Advisors and Officers to plan the annual calendar of activities.
+              * Coordinate the New Member Recognition Event.
+              * Aim for representation at the annual regional (Canadian) and biennial international conferences.
-        - title: Vice President Eventssssss
+        - title: Vice President Events
           company: University of Winnipeg International Students Union (UWISU)
           company_url: ''
           company_logo: goldenkey